 This course introduces students to the major authors of political thought and examines the assumptions and central issues involved in political thinking.
 Concepts such as democracy, fascism, justice, rights, law liberty, political authority, political principles, and consequences will be examined through an analysis of classical and contemporary reading selections.
-(L)
+(L) Grades are P/NP Option.

-Limitations on Enrollment: Not open to for credit to students with credit In PHIL 6.
+Limitations on Enrollment: Course not open to for credit to students with credit in PHIL- 6.